joegasewicz/react-bare-forms/README.md

 ⚠️ Warning: ***The library is still in a beta stage***

 ## Usage
 A basic form example with a text input field & submit button.
-Also, note how imported `isFieldEmpty` function from `react-bare-forms`.
-This is a validator & can be used to validate a single or group (such as radio buttons) field(s).
+Also, note how we import the `isFieldEmpty` function from `react-bare-forms`.
+This is a validator & can be used to validate a single or *group (such as radio buttons) field(s).
-There are different validators available but there is also a custom validator factor function to make is super easy tro create your own validator functions.
+There are different validators available & also a custom validator factor function to create your own validators.
 ```typescript jsx
 import {Form, isFieldEmpty, SubmitButton, TextInputField} from "react-bare-forms";